rtous/edcav/mysql/README.md

 	SET SQL_SAFE_UPDATES=0;

-	DELETE FROM departments;
+	DELETE FROM users;
-	INSERT INTO departments VALUES ("marketing", "Barcelona", 936745010);
-	INSERT INTO departments VALUES ("administration", "Barcelona", 936745011);
+	INSERT INTO users VALUES ("user1", "1234", "user1@gmail.com");
-	INSERT INTO departments VALUES ("marketing", "Madrid", 936745012);
+	INSERT INTO users VALUES ("user2", "1234", "user2@gmail.com");
-	INSERT INTO departments VALUES ("administration", "Madrid", 936745013);
+	INSERT INTO users VALUES ("user3", "1234", "user3@gmail.com");

 In a new query copy and execute the previous commands.
 The DELETE command allows us to reexecute again the query without errors.
 Within the same file, after the previous lines, add the necessary INSERTs and DELETEs to fill with three or four rows all the tables that we created before.
 You should follow these rules:

 - You have to respect the specified table constraints
 - Dates have the format: “yyyy-mm-dd”
-- Order in which you insert rows matters (you cannot reference a department that still does not exist)
+- Order in which you insert rows matters (you cannot reference a user that still does not exist)

 Save the file with the name inserts.sql.